gangadkho/Quiz/README.md

 ### Running

-Download or clone the Task 1 directory
+Download or clone the Task 1 directory.
+In the "Task 1" directory, run the following command:

 ```
 npm install
 node index.js
 ```

 This should start server on port 8100.
+You can change the port used in the config.json file.
 Tested with the online client tool (http://amritb.github.io/socketio-client-tool/)

 ## Task 2

-Maximum chain length calculator application
+Maximum chain length calculator application.

 Built using Java 8.
 Packaged and run using Maven.

 ### Prerequisites

-Softwares needed to run task 2
+Softwares needed:

 ```
 JDK 8